douglasnavarro/em-quem-votar/README.md

 - **The presentation**
   - A web interface will be used to present the data as clearly as possible.
   - I am not sure whether an MVC framework is necessary.
 Even though a large amount of data must be presented, it is not going to be created or modified by the viewer.
+  - PyFlask is being considered as the framework for the web interface.